pradeepkhanal23/expense-tracker/README.md

 ## Overview

 Welcome to the Expense Tracker, a powerful, user-friendly web application designed to help you manage your finances effectively.
-Built with the MERN stack and utilizing GraphQL for seamless data management, this app provides an intuitive interface to track your expenses, set budgets, and gain insights into your spending habits.
+Built with the MERN stack and utilizing GraphQL for seamless data management, this app provides an intuitive interface to track your expenses and gain insights into your spending habits.

 ## Live Demo

-Check out the live version of the app here: [Expense Tracker Live Demo.](https://expense-tracker-6krc.onrender.com/)
+Check out the live version of the app here: [Live Demo.](https://expense-tracker-6krc.onrender.com/)

 ## Screenshots